YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 ..
 Questions:

 ..
 1. Do we have any concrete or hypothesized examples of using AOP (still need to know what this is) on the resource store, creating resource
 .. types, or mapping contexts to selectors?
+Having a few of the most common use cases would be helpful.

 ..
 2. Are there any other benefits for developers?